Mjz86/c_colon/mcc.md

-  a virtual refrence is :
+  a virtual reference is :

 virtual table pointer